microsoft/pai/README.md

 You can use Web portal and job log to analyze job failure, also you can log into environment with SHH to do it.

-Refer to [here](docs/job_tutorial.md#how-to-debug-the-job-) for more informaiton of troubleshooting job failure on OpenPAI.
+Refer to [here](docs/job_tutorial.md#how-to-debug-the-job-) for more information of troubleshooting job failure on OpenPAI.
 It's recommended to get job running successfully locally, and then submit it to OpenPAI.
 So that it doesn't need to troubleshoot code problems remotely.

 ## Administration